sensu/sensu-docs-legacy/docs/0.29/reference/server.md

 ## Check execution scheduling

-Check execution scheduling is performed by the Sensu server (or the [Sensu server leader][8]).
+Check execution scheduling is performed by a Sensu server (see [Sensu server task election][8]).
 Checks are scheduled by querying Sensu's configuration for defined checks &ndash; excluding check with the attributes `"standalone": true` or `"publish": false` &ndash; and calculating when executions should occur based on their defined `interval`s.

 ### Check scheduling algorithm & synchronization